The Ultimate Guide to Asset Management Software & Tracking Solutions

 Types of asset tags:

-- NFC Tags: Good for close-proximity tracking and authentication.
+• NFC Tags: Good for close-proximity tracking and authentication without using a camera to scan a QR.

 If you’re not sure which is best for your business – ask an expert here.

-A customised app (both for scanners and mobile devices) ensures that your team is able to conduct inspections fast, log actions and provide consistent data.
-Consistent data collection will improve the data and reporting from your system, so that you don’t need to spend time interrogating the data further because what has been logged is ambiguous or error-ridden.
+A customisable app ensures that your team is able to conduct your specific audits or inspections fast, log actions and provide consistent data.
+Consistent data collection will improve reporting to and from your system, so that you don’t need to spend time interrogating the data further because what has been logged is ambiguous or error-ridden.

 Integration - Connect Asset Management Software to Wider Business Systems